 Let us take an example to understand the concept of successive replacement.

-If a vessel has x litres of milk and y litres of milk is removed from it and replaced with y litres of water, the milk left in the vessel after the replacement is (x y) litres and the total milk-water solution available in the vessel is again x litres (x y + y).
+If a vessel has x litres of milk and y litres of milk is removed from it and replaced with y litres of water, the milk left in the vessel after the replacement is (x minus y) litres and the total milk-water solution available in the vessel is again x litres (x minus y + y).
 So after the replacement, the proportion of milk in the milk-water solution will be equal to:

-For example, if 10 litres of milk is removed from 100 litres of milk and replaced with 10 litres of water, the proportion of milk in the resultant milk-water solution will be (100 10)/100 or 90/100 or 0.9.
+For example, if 10 litres of milk is removed from 100 litres of milk and replaced with 10 litres of water, the proportion of milk in the resultant milk-water solution will be (100 minus 10)/100 or 90/100 or 0.9.

-If the process is repeated, i.e. if 10 litres of this 90% milk-water solution (which contains 90 litres of milk and 10 litres of water) is removed (9 litres milk and 1 litre water will be there in the 10 litres milk-water solution removed) and replaced with 10 litres of water, the proportion of milk left in the vessel after the second iteration will be (90 9)/100 or 0.81 or 81% (which is 90% of 90%).
+If the process is repeated, i.e. if 10 litres of this 90% milk-water solution (which contains 90 litres of milk and 10 litres of water) is removed (9 litres milk and 1 litre water will be there in the 10 litres milk-water solution removed) and replaced with 10 litres of water, the proportion of milk left in the vessel after the second iteration will be (90 minus 9)/100 or 0.81 or 81% (which is 90% of 90%).

 This can be generalized as,